 If you're thinking of leaving your current career to transition into genealogical research, you aren't alone.
 Nearly everyone who becomes a genealogist started out doing something else.

-Your business will be stronger if you find others like yourself who are starting out in the genealogy world.
+Your business can be stronger if you find others like yourself who are starting in the genealogy world.
 "You work by yourself so much," said genealogist Pam Anderson, "it's important to develop a network."

 Anderson stated she's met many valuable contacts at conferences and at research institutions.
 Such contacts can turn into resources if you get overwhelmed with requests, or if you need help with specific issues that arise.
 "It's good to have people to bounce ideas off," said Anderson.